asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 If your account does not already have a task execution role, use the following steps to create the role.

-To create a task execution IAM role (AWS Management Console)
+To create a task execution IAM role (*AWS Management Console*):

 1. Open the IAM console at https://console.aws.amazon.com/iam/.

-2. In the navigation pane, choose Roles, Create role.
+2. In the navigation pane, choose Roles, `Create role`.

-3. In the Select type of trusted entity section, choose AWS service, Elastic Container Service.
+3. In the Select type of trusted entity section, choose `AWS service`, `Elastic Container Service`.

-4. For Select your use case, choose Elastic Container Service Task, then choose Next: Permissions.
+4. For Select your use case, choose `Elastic Container Service Task`, then choose Next: Permissions.

-5. In the Attach permissions policy section, search for AmazonECSTaskExecutionRolePolicy, select the policy, and then choose Next: Tags.
+5. In the Attach permissions policy section, search for `AmazonECSTaskExecutionRolePolicy`, select the policy, and then choose Next: Tags.

-6. For Add tags (optional), specify any custom tags to associate with the policy and then choose Next: Review.
+6. For Add tags (optional), specify the `CG Standard tags` to associate with the policy and then choose Next: Review.

-7. For Role name, type ecsTaskExecutionRole and choose Create role.
+7. For Role name, type `ecsTaskExecutionRole` and choose `Create role`.<br>

-To create a task execution IAM role (AWS CLI)
+To create a task execution IAM role (*AWS CLI*):

-1. Create a file named ecs-tasks-trust-policy.json that contains the trust policy to use for the IAM role.
+1. Create a file named `ecs-tasks-trust-policy.json` that contains the trust policy to use for the IAM role.
 The file should contain the following:

 ```
   {